-With the return of hot, dry weather to the Southern Great Plains, fruit and vegetable growers are trusting their drip irrigation systems to deliver the quantity and quality of water needed to sustain production throughout the summer.
+With the return of hot, dry weather to the Southern Great Plains, pecan orchard managers and fruit and vegetable growers are trusting their drip irrigation systems to deliver the quantity and quality of water needed to sustain production throughout the summer.

 Many growers have no choice but to rely on pond or stream water for irrigation because groundwater is too deep to justify the cost of drilling or the quality is too poor to be used for irrigation.
 When placed close to the bank of a pond or stream, a portable 5 to 10 horsepower gasoline-powered centrifugal pump is capable of delivering enough water to meet the moisture requirements of a few acres of drip-irrigated specialty crops.
 It is important that the pump is equipped with a non-collapsing suction line and appropriately sized strainer.